MiniMax-AI/MiniMax-M2/docs/sglang_deploy_guide.md

 It is recommended to use a virtual environment (such as **venv**, **conda**, or **uv**) to avoid dependency conflicts.

-We recommend installing SGLang in a fresh Python environment.
-Since it has not been released yet, you need to manually build it from the source code:
+We recommend installing SGLang in a fresh Python environment:

 ```bash
 git clone -b v0.5.4.post3 https://github.com/sgl-project/sglang.git